Ada-Developers-Academy/jump-start-live/expectations.md

 We expect all participating students to arrive on time to class except for in cases of emergency.
 If you do arrive late, please respect the other students learning and take a seat in the back putting forth great effort to reduce distracting other students when you arrive.

 ## Prep Work
-* JumpStart Live follows the inverted classroom model, allowing for more discussion and time for questions in classroom.
-All participating students are expected to complete all prep work for each class.
+* All participating students are expected to complete all prep work for each class.
+This will allow more time for discussion and questions during class.
 You can find information about the prep work in each day's folder.
 * We also expect students to come to class with relevant ideas, and questions related to the class topics.

 ## Participation